chengisucar/blog-project/README.md

 ---

+<br/><br/>
-If update for migration or seed is needed then below are the steps:
+If an update for migration or seeding is needed then below are the steps:

-Initiate `phinx`.
+After `composer install` initiate `phinx`.
 This will create `phinx.php`:

     vendor/bin/phinx init

-Set correct data in `phinx.php` and create a migration file:
+Set db connection data in `phinx.php` and create a migration file:

     vendor/bin/phinx create MyNewMigration